HCDE MS Frequently Asked Questions

 All applicants who applied in the current admissions cycle will receive an email outlining being accepted, declined, or waitlisted by the following March 15.

-What is the recommended TOEFL score?
+What is the required TOEFL score?

 - 106 on TOEFLiBT (including 26 Speaking sub-score)